dlebansais/Easly-Language/Doc/Nodes/Instruction/AsLongAsInstruction.md

 ## Algorithm

 This section describes the algorithm used to execute this instruction.
-In what follows, each step is numbered n, from 0 to N (excluded), and has a cleanup part called cleanup n.
-N must be greater than or equal to 1.
+In what follows, each step is numbered *n*, from 0 to N (excluded), and has a cleanup part called cleanup *n*.
+As Long As instructions must have at least one step, therefore N must be greater than or equal to 1.

 1. *n* ← 0.
 2. If *n* >= N, go to 12.